 Blood Supply of Lumbar Spine

 Paired lumbar arteries arise from the aorta, opposite the bodies of L1-L4.
-Each pair travels anterolaterally around the side of the vertebral body and give off various branched opposite when reaches lateral to vertebral canal.
+Each pair travels anterolaterally around the side of the vertebral body and gives off various branched opposite when reaches laterally to the vertebral canal.